Uniform generation of random regular graphs: The old and the new

 The first phase, loop reduction, is similar, except that of course a different switching is used.
 There are less loops than double edges in expectation, so the crucial phase to improve, in order to relax the upper bound on $d$, is the second phase.

 \no {\bf New features in \NameA} \ss

 Our new approach extends that used in {\em DEG}, introducing some major new features in both the algorithm specification and its analysis, employed specifically in the double-edge reduction phase.
 For one thing, we narrow the gap between $m_f$ and the average value of $f(P)$ by permitting certain switchings, called class B, that do not have the desired effect on the number of double edges.
 The total number of permitted switchings is then less dependent on $P$, and $f(P)$ increases on average.
 The result is a lower probability of f-rejection.
-The other new feature of the algorithm, which we call {\em boosting}, raises the value of $m_b$ by occasionally performing a different type of switching that targets creating some otherwise under-represented elements of a set $\C_i$.
+The other new feature of the algorithm, which we call {\em boosting}, raises the value of $m_b$ by occasionally performing a different type of switching that targets the creation of some otherwise under-represented elements of a set $\C_i$.
 This reduces the probability of having a b-rejection.
 These changes necessitate several associated alterations to the algorithm.
-One of these is that the algorithm no longer proceeds through the sets $\C_i$ step-by-step, decreasing $i$ by 1 at each step, though this is still the most common type of step.
-Another change is that, unlike in~\cite{MWgen}, the probability that a pairing is reached in the algorithm no longer depends only on the set $\C_i$ to which it belongs, and not all switchings to pairings in such a set will be performed with the same probability.
+The most notable alterations are: (i) the algorithm no longer proceeds through the sets $\C_i$ step-by-step, decreasing $i$ by 1 at each step, though this is still the most common type of step; (ii) unlike in~\cite{MWgen}, the probability that a pairing is reached in the algorithm (at all, or at a given step) no longer depends only on the set $\C_i$ to which it belongs; (iii) not all switchings to pairings in such a set will be performed with the same probability.
 As a result of these changes, the analysis of the algorithm is entirely different.
 In particular, we are forced to relinquish maintaining the property that, at each step, conditional upon the current pairing being within the set $\C_i$, it is distributed uniformly in that set (except for the case $i=0$).
 Instead, we focus on the expected numbers of visits to the states in the associated Markov chain.

 \no {\bf The rest of the story} \ss

 As in~\cite{MWgen}, a set $\acceptable\subseteq \Phi$ is specified such that $\pr(\acceptable)$ is bounded away from zero.
 Here, $\gamma>0$ is a pre-determined constant.
 It can be altered for better performance of the algorithm for particular $n$ and $d$ using the results of this paper.
 A uniformly random pairing $P\in\Phi$ is generated, and initial rejection is performed if $P\notin\acceptable$.
 Pairings in $\acceptable$ will in general contain loops, and double and triple non-loop edges, but no other multi-edges.
 Three phases are performed sequentially, for reduction of loops, then triple edges, and finally double edges.